-Issue Date Summary of changes 1 August 2015 Added information about the following product enhancements: Support for using Mutare Message Mirror with an Avaya Aura® Messaging single-server configuration.
+Issue Date Summary of changes 4 February Added information about the following product enhancements: 2017 Support for using Mutare Message Mirror with an Avaya Aura® Messaging single-server configuration.
 A U.S. English language pack that is recorded by the same voice talent used by other Avaya products.
-The capability for the Aria TUI to to recover an unsent message.
+The capability for the Aria TUI to recover an unsent message.
 The capability for users to configure an Extended Absence Greeting (EAG) from their TUI.
 The capability for administrators to: - Control when the Aria TUI marks a message as read - Customize the email notification from Notify Me - Assign a language to a Caller Application - Select the audio content that Reach Me plays to the calling party

 Issue Date Summary of changes - Block users from deleting messages during playback Improvements to the installation wizards for the outbound fax and Caller Applications Editor desktop clients Support for silent installations of the outbound fax desktop client.
 Support for Windows 8.1 and the Windows 8.1 versions of Windows-based desktop clients such as outbound fax and Caller Applications Editor.
+Rectified the Maintenance section for application server and storage server.